MicrosoftDocs/entra-docs/docs/architecture/deployment-scenario-remote-access.md

 To successfully deploy and test this scenario, configure these prerequisites:

 1. Microsoft Entra tenant with Microsoft Entra ID P1 license.
-Configure Microsoft Entra ID to test Identity Protection.
+Configure Microsoft Entra ID to test Microsoft Entra Identity Protection.
 [Purchase licenses or obtain trial licenses](https://www.microsoft.com/security/business/microsoft-entra-pricing).
    - One user with at least Global Secure Access Administrator and Application Administrator roles to configure Microsoft's Security Service Edge
    - At least one user as client test user in your tenant
 1. One Windows client device with this configuration: